gemc/clas12Tags/release_notes/dev.md

 # Release notes

+- added api files from gemc/api

+## In progress

 - Torus + Shielding beamline CAD geometry (in progress)
 - Several issues with RG-F target #236 (in progress)